ZukiLTU/WelcomeTerminal/README.md

 WelcomeTerminal is a simple tool to make your terminal more appealing and welcoming by displaying a welcome message alongside a ascii art randomly choosen from a list you've made

 # Installation
-- `git clone` into your home directory
+- `$ git clone` into your home directory
-- `mv ./WelcomeTerminal ./.WelcomeTerminal` to make it hidden (won't work if name does not start with a dot)
+- `$ mv ./WelcomeTerminal ./.WelcomeTerminal` to make it hidden (won't work if name does not start with a dot)
 - Edit your `.bashrc` file so tbat it execute `~/.WelcomeTerminal/a.out $USERNAME` to have it launch every time you open a terminal

 # Adding Art